viamrobotics/docs/docs/tutorials/control/air-quality-fleet.md

     }
     ```

 {{% alert title="Fun fact" color="info" %}}
 The `--format=esm` flag in the `"start"` script is important because the ECMAScript module format is necessary to support the BSON dependency this project uses for data query formatting.
 If you don't know what the proceeding sentence means, don't worry about it; just copy-paste the JSON above and it'll work.
 {{% /alert %}}

+### Authenticate your code to your Viam app location

 1. Create another file inside the <file>aqi-dashboard</file> folder and name it <file>main.ts</file>.
     Paste the following code into <file>main.ts</file>: